cylc/cylc-doc/src/user-guide/writing-suites/configuration.rst

 - How to configure workflows.

-.. _SuiteDefinitionDirectories:
+.. _WorkflowDefinitionDirectories:

-Suite Configuration Directories
+Workflow Configuration Directories
 -------------------------------

 A Cylc :term:`source directory` contains: